Rajya Sabha nomination for scribes, media barons: Is independence of journalism under threat?

 New Delhi, March 14: There is a thin line that separates a journalist from becoming her/his 'subject'.
-Unfortunately, that line in blurring day by day as more and more journalists seem to share a "cosy relationship" with politicians and their parties.
-While there is nothing wrong for a journalist to have political aspirations as stated by noted television journalist Rajdeep Sardesai in his latest blog, a problem arises when her/his ambition is fulfilled by a political party whom she/he has openly supported over the years.
+Unfortunately, that line is blurring day by day as more and more journalists seem to share a "cosy relationship" with politicians and their parties.
+While there is nothing wrong for a journalist to have political aspirations as stated by noted television journalist Rajdeep Sardesai in his latest blog, problem arises when her/his ambition is fulfilled by a political party whom she/he has openly supported over the years.

 The latest instances of Loksatta editor Kumar Ketkar and businessman, media owner and member of Parliament (MP) Rajeev Chandrasekhar being nominated for the Rajya Sabha by the Congress and the Bharatiya Janata Party (BJP) respectively have once again triggered a debate over the independence of Indian media in the times of fake news and paid editorials.
 The Rajya Sabha elections for 58 seats are scheduled on March 23.